-- This study compared two groups of men, one supplemented with saw palmetto and one given a placebo, and found that after six months the average DHT levels in the saw palmetto group had fallen by 32%.
+ONE: this study compared two groups of men, one supplemented with saw palmetto and one given a placebo, and found that after six months the average DHT levels in the saw palmetto group had fallen by 32%.
 The improvements were comparable to Finasteride, a pharmaceutical DHT reduction drug.

-- This study found that administering saw palmetto (or serenoa repens extract, as they call it) to humans caused a big drop in DHT after three months, which was apparently “statistically significant”.
+TWO: this study found that administering saw palmetto (or serenoa repens extract, as they call it) to humans caused a big drop in DHT after three months, which was apparently “statistically significant”.

-- This study found that saw palmetto inhibits the 5-alpha reductase enzyme, which is responsible for the creation of DHT.
+THREE: this study found that saw palmetto inhibits the 5-alpha reductase enzyme, which is responsible for the creation of DHT.
 The scientists said that there was a significant “therapeutic advantage of Serenoa repens (saw palmetto) over other 5-reductase inhibitors”.

 Saw palmetto accomplishes this by inhibiting the conversion of testosterone to DHT.
 All DHT in your body is manufactured from your existing testosterone, and there’s a specific enzyme in charge of this, which is called 5-alpha reductase.